-Although this method of recovery from a bus reset resetting a connection is robust, it may be improved upon.
+Although this method is robust, it may be improved upon.
 If the client application and service can reliably resume data transfer from the point it was interrupted, it may be unnecessary to cancel operations and flush buffers.
-In order for this method to work, the transport must be able to recognize resumption of an ORB in progressactive at the time the task set was aborted of the bus reset.
-The signature field in a transport flow ORB (see 5.1) provides a method by which identical previously active ORBs may be recognized if they are resubmitted after a task set abort reset.
+In order for this method to work, the transport must be able to recognize resumption of an ORB active at the time the task set was aborted.
+The signature field in a transport flow ORB (see 5.1) provides a method by which previously active ORBs may be recognized if they are resubmitted after a task set abort.

-If the initiator elects not to reset the connection as specified by 7.5.1, data transfer may be safely resumed if initiator and target can identify, for each queue, the ORB's active at the time the task set was aborted of the bus reset.
-For a particular queue, an initiator considers an ORB to be active if no status has been received from the target while a target considers an ORB active until positive acknowledgment of the receipt of status is signaled by the initiator.
-When an initiator does not reset a connection, it shall perform the following steps for each queue that forms the connection:
+If the initiator elects not to reset the queue by signaling an ORB with a fresh signature value, data transfer may be safely resumed if initiator and target can identify, for each queue, the ORBs active at the time the task set was aborted.
+For a particular queue, an initiator considers an ORB to be active if no completion status has been received from the target while a target considers an ORB active until positive acknowledgment of the receipt of completion status is signaled by the initiator.
+When an initiator wishes to resume data transfer for a particular queue from the point at which it was interrupted, it shall perform the following steps:

-- a) If there were no uncompletedactive ORBs in the task set whose queue field identifies one of the queue(s) that form the connection, no action is necessary and the initiator may resume data transfer for the connection; - b) Otherwise, for each active ORB for each of the connection's queues, the initiator shall signal an equivalent ORB to the target fetch agent.
-For each queue, the ORBs shall be signaled in the same relative order as they had been prior to the bus reset.
-Certain parts of the ORB shall remain unchanged: the direction, special and end_of_message bits and the queue and signature fields shall have the same values both before and after the task set abort bus reset.
-The data_descriptor, and data_size fields and the page_table_present may have different values but they shall describe a buffer of the same size and whose contents are identical to the buffer described by the ORB at the time it was aborted by the bus reset.
-The spd and max_payload bits may differ as a result of a different topology between the initiator and target after the if a bus reset caused the task set to be aborted.

-NOTE - An initiator might signal equivalent ORBs in the same relative order within a queue as they had been prior to the task set abort.
-This straightforward strategy is known to work, but other correct implementations may be possible.

-c) Once all the previously active ORBs for a particular queue have been signaled, the initiator may signal new ORBs in any order; these shall be interpreted by the target as if they are new; there are no restrictions on their field values.
+- a) If there were no active ORBs in the task set for the queue to be resumed, no action is necessary and the initiator may resume data transfer for the queue; - b) Otherwise, for each previously active ORB for the queue, the initiator shall signal an equivalent ORB to the target fetch agent.
+Certain parts of the ORB shall remain unchanged: the direction, special and end_of_message bits and the queue and signature fields shall have the same values both before and after the task set abort.
+The data_descriptor, and data_size fields and the page_table_present may have different values but they shall describe a buffer of the same size and whose contents are identical to the buffer described by the ORB at the time it was aborted.
+If a bus reset caused the task set to be aborted, the spd and max_payload bits may differ as a result of changed topology between the initiator and target.
+An initiator shall signal equivalent ORBs in the same relative order within a queue as they had been prior to the task set abort. - c) Once all the previously active ORBs for a particular queue have been signaled, the initiator may signal new ORBs in any order; these shall be interpreted by the target as if they are new; there are no restrictions on their field values.

 When the target fetches an ORB, the action taken depends upon the value of the queue and signature field, which together uniquely identify an execution context for the initiator.
-If the value of signature is equal to the signature of an ORB active for the queue at the time the task set was aborted of the bus reset, the target shall discard execution context information for any older, previously active ORBs for the same queue that preceded the current ORB.
+If the value of signature is equal to the signature of an ORB active for the queue at the time the task set was aborted, the target shall discard execution context information for any older, previously active ORBs for the same queue.
 An ORB is older than another ORB if it was signaled before the other ORB.
-If the value of the signature field is not equal to any previously active ORB for the queue, the target shall discard all execution context information for all active ORBs for the same that queue.
+If the value of the signature field is not equal to any previously active ORB for the queue, the target shall discard all execution context information for that queue.